 Hosted desktops are an excellent choice for SMEs thanks to their security, flexibility and scalability.
 A hosted desktop solution provides a cost-effective way to provide a mobile or expanding workforce with a consistent and high-quality IT network.

-Instead of high capital outlays on hardware and software that quickly obsolesces, a hosted desktop allows the client to make a manageable monthly payment.
-In return they see cost savings associated with reduced power consumption and a more scalable IT infrastructure.
+Instead of high capital outlays on hardware and software that quickly obsolesces, a hosted desktop allows you to make a manageable monthly payment.
+In return you see cost savings associated with reduced power consumption and a more scalable IT solution.

-Cloud desktop is a generic term for the IT solution where an organisation’s apps, programmes and files are stored in a date centre, rather than in an office.
+The Cloud is a generic term for the IT solution where an organisation’s apps, programmes and files are stored in a data centre, rather than in an office.
 Employees can access their desktops from any internet-enabled device, anywhere in the world.
-Sometimes used as a synonym for virtual desktops and hosted desktops, cloud desktops mean home screens, programs and apps look familiar no matter which device they’re accessed from.
+Sometimes used as a synonym for cloud hosted desktops and hosted desktops, cloud desktop means home screens, programs and apps look familiar no matter which device they are accessed from.

 Similarly, an SME could set up their own cloud desktop solution.
 Disconcertingly, security risks may only be visible after a data breach, by which point it’s too late to act.
 The ingenuity of hackers and increased accountability resulting from GDPR legislation means data security is increasingly paramount.

 For satisfactory service and security, it’s important to ensure a cloud desktop solution is appropriately managed.
-Co-designed with Hewlett Packard, GoCloud’s hosted desktop solutions are amongst the most configurable and secure in the UK.
-They also boast an impressive 99.9% uptime – meaning you and your clients can rely on GoCloud for network support day in, day out.
+Co-designed with Hewlett Packard, GoCloud’s hosted cloud solutions are among the most configurable and secure in the UK.
+They also boast an impressive 99.9% up-time – meaning you can rely on GoCloud for network support day in, day out.

-A Virtual Desktop can be one of two things.
-It can refer to a branded Microsoft product, but more usually refers to the type of IT solution that lets employees access their desktops from any internet-enabled device, anywhere.
-Very similar to a hosted desktop, a virtual desktop means home screens, programs and apps look familiar, no matter which device they’re accessed from.
+DaaS can be one of two things.
+It can refer to Device-as-a-Service, but more usually refers to Desktop-as-a-Service, the type of IT solution that lets employees access their desktops from any internet-enabled device, anywhere.
+Very similar to a hosted desktop, a DaaS desktop means home screens, programs and apps look familiar, no matter which device they’re accessed from.
 The ability to enable business continuity no matter where or when someone is working means they’re increasingly popular.

-Virtual desktops are a more generic term than “hosted desktops”, because a virtual desktop may be created and managed by an organisation’s own IT department.
-In the case of very large organisations with a wealth of IT skills, this can make perfect sense because of the pre-existing infrastructure and talent within the organisation.
+Desktop-as-a-Service is a more generic term than “hosted desktops”, because a DaaS desktop may be created and managed by an organisation’s own IT department.
+In the case of very large organisations with a wealth of IT skills, this can make perfect sense because of the pre-existing system and talent within the organisation.

-Whilst an organisation-led virtual desktop requires consistent resource and skills, a third-party hosted desktop allows any organisation to supply their team with a virtual desktop.
+Whilst an organisation-led DaaS solution requires consistent resource and skills, a third-party hosted desktop allows any organisation to supply their team with a DaaS desktop.
 For smaller businesses this makes sense – there’s no upfront investment needed in software licences or costly servers, IT experts aren’t required; reducing headcount requirements, and flexible working is easy to manage - ideal for teams in multiple locations.

 Needing nothing more than a thin client, the enhanced security, cost reductions and ability for team members to switch between devices means a third-party hosted desktop is a natural choice for many SMEs.
-Increasing numbers of SMEs are re-evaluating their virtual desktops as a way of improving their cost-effectiveness and flexibility.
+Increasing numbers of SMEs are evaluating third-party DaaS as a way of improving their cost-effectiveness and flexibility.